Guidelines for a Healthy Pregnancy and Delivery

 - For diarrhea: Imodium AD as directed on the label

-- the use of Aspirin or aspirin containing products
+- The use of Aspirin or aspirin containing products, (unless advised to do so by your physician).

 - Ibuprofen (Advil, Motrin)